16 May No Comments Neumeister Animal Hospital Case of the week

-gallbladder_drwnThe gallbladder is a small organ where bile is stored, before it is released into the small intestine.
+The gallbladder is a small organ where bile is stored before it is released into the small intestine.
 Dogs (and all other Vertebrates) can live without a gallbladder.
 The surgical removal of the gallbladder is called a cholecystectomy.

 Gallbladder Mucocele

-Gallbladder mucocele is a condition in dogs due to accumulation of mucus in the gallbladder.
+Gallbladder mucocele is a condition in dogs due to the accumulation of mucus in the gallbladder.
 This has been reported as the most common cause of canine extrahepatic biliary duct obstruction (EHBO).
-The patient was presented with abdominal discomfort and vomiting.
+The patient presented with abdominal discomfort and vomiting.
 Bloodwork showed elevations of liver enzymes and bilirubin.
 After performing the ultrasound exam Doctor Neumeister diagnosed the gallbladder mucocele.
-As you can see on the video below: there is a characteristic appearance to the gallbladder termed Kiwi gallbladder.
+As you can see in the video below: there is a characteristic appearance to the gallbladder termed Kiwi gallbladder.
 The gallbladder was successfully removed, and the patient recovered fully.
 A normal lifespan is expected.

 Gallbladder with mass